josmar-crwdstffng/angular/aio/content/tutorial/toh-pt3.md

 The new `HeroDetailComponent` can present *any* hero, not just a selected hero.
 So replace "selectedHero" with "hero" everywhere in the template.

-When you're done, the `HeroDetailComponent` template should look like this:
+When you are done, the `HeroDetailComponent` template should look like this:

 <code-example header="src/app/hero-detail/hero-detail.component.html" path="toh-pt3/src/app/hero-detail/hero-detail.component.html"></code-example>

 ### Add the `@Input()` hero property

-The `HeroDetailComponent` template binds to the component's `hero` property which is of type `Hero`.
+The `HeroDetailComponent` template binds to the `hero` property of the component which is of type `Hero`.

 Open the `HeroDetailComponent` class file and import the `Hero` symbol.